wbuchanan/sdpConvening2017/prework.md

 - [x] Billy Buchanan
 ```

-__10. Add a commit message with your name in the subject line and a message letting us know how easy - _or not_ - it was to complete the pre-work and commit the change to your repository : __
+__10. Add a commit message with your name in the subject line and a message letting us know how easy - _or not_ - it was to complete the pre-work and commit the change to your repository__ :

 ![Commit Button and Message](https://github.com/wbuchanan/sdpConvening2017/blob/prework/img/commitChanges.png)

-__If you've been successful up to this point you'll see the file that you just edited with the changes saved:__
+__If you've been successful up to this point you'll see the file that you just edited with the changes saved__ :

 ![Post Commit File View](https://github.com/wbuchanan/sdpConvening2017/blob/prework/img/commitedChanges.png)

-__11. This is the last step...click the button to submit a pull request : __
+__11. This is the last step...click the button to submit a pull request__ :

 ![Pull Request Button](https://github.com/wbuchanan/sdpConvening2017/blob/prework/img/pullRequestButton.png)